aortem/dartstream/README.md

 # Firebase Dart Authentication SDK

 Firebase Dart Authentication SDK is designed to provide select out of the box features of Firebase in Dart.
-Both loww level and high leve abstractions are provided.
+Both low level and high level abstractions are provided.

 ## Features
 This implementation does not yet support all functionalities of the firebase authentication service.
 Here is a list of functionalities with the current support status: